 ^Braid and jacket is used to prevent any physical damage to internal cables by providing supporting strength.

-For in-depth wiring from one port to other port of USB cable, please Visit this USB C wiring diagram post. (download detail wiring diagram)
+For in-depth wiring from one port to other port of USB cable, please Visit this USB C wiring diagram post. (download detail USB C wiring diagram)

-Below table showing standard USB Type C wiring colour code:
+Below table showing standard USB Type C wiring color code:

 Common Misconceptions about charger cable color code